 Letting Relief does not cover any proportion of the chargeable gain you make while your home is empty.

-Example You rent out a large bedroom to a lodger.
+Example You rent out a large bedroom to a tenant.
 The bedroom amounts to 10% of your home.

-You make a chargeable gain of £75,000 when you sold your home.
-As 10% of your house was let out to your lodger, you only get private residence relief for £67,500 (90% of the total gain).
+You make a chargeable gain of £75,000 when you sell your home.
+As 10% of your house was let out, you only get private residence relief for £67,500 (90% of the total gain).